Skip to main content

 What Is a 30-Day Notice to Vacate?

-A 30-day notice is a written statement from the tenant to the landlord stating their move-out date.
+A 30-days notice is a written statement from the tenant to the landlord stating their move-out date.
 Most leases require this notice, and failing to provide it can result in penalties or loss of a security deposit.
+This is a formal way to end a rental agreement.

 Laws vary by state, but common requirements include: